ramdio12/employee_training_managing_system/README.md

 This project is made with HTML, CSS, vanilla javascript , vanilla PHP and bootstrap CSS.
 The purpose of this system is to track employees progress in regards to training.
 Training employees helps them to improve in their workplace.
+This is a part of learning PHP OOP and mysql, so it's more on backend focused and not front end.

 ## Pages